Taking Advantage of Tax Return Season With Car Sales and Service Offers

 This time of year is also a great time to get small business owners thinking about commercial vehicles.
 It may not be the most urgent time for them to buy, but since they will be thinking about taxes for their business, they may also be pondering the tax benefits that come from having recently purchased a vehicle for their business.

-If they didn’t buy a business vehicle prior to the turn of the calendar year, then they won’t be able to deduct it on their taxes this year.
-But, tax filing season may be a good time to get them thinking of the deduction they could receive come next year if they finally decide to pull the trigger on that new vehicle they’ve been needing.
+If they didn’t buy a business vehicle prior to the turn of the calendar year, then they won’t be able to deduct it from their taxes this year.
+But, tax filing season may be an excellent time to get them thinking of the deduction they could receive come next year if they finally decide to pull the trigger on that new vehicle they’ve been needing.
 Save your biggest sale on commercial vehicles until closer to the end of the year, but if you have an email list of businesses you’ve worked with for service in the past, creating an email campaign to put these thoughts in their head can be a helpful way to boost your commercial vehicle sales this spring.

 Your Marketing Plan for Tax Season Car Sales

 When crafting your marketing strategy for these sorts of offers, it makes it easy knowing that so many of the drivers in your area will be getting an influx of cash this time of year (and everyone at least has to go through the tax filing process regardless of their return).
-This means you can spread your nets far and wide rather than trying to pinpoint specific buyers.
+This means you can spread your net far and wide rather than trying to pinpoint specific buyers.

 From a digital perspective, consider designing a banner for your homepage and linking it to a landing page that outlines your best offers for the tax season sale you put together.
 Linking directly to inventory could work, but you also risk leaving buyers confused if the specific offers for sale aren’t reflected in your inventory pricing.

-Remarketing to previous website or dealership visitors is also key.
-For some, the car buying process can take several months, as buyers wait for that perfect deal.
+Remarketing to previous websites or dealership visitors is also key.
+For some, the car buying process can take several months as buyers wait for that perfect deal.
 With some extra cash in hand and excellent savings from the dealership, this could be the moment that all the stars align for those potential buyers.
 Work with your search engine marketing team to craft the best campaigns and refer back to past email communications with potential customers to get those conversations going again, this time armed with some special tax season offers.

 If you need help coming up with sales ideas or reaching your customers with news about these offers, the digital marketing team at DealerFire can help.
 If you’re not a current customer, schedule a demo to see the impact an effective digital strategy can have on your sales and website health.